rorzen/owncloud-install-and-configure/index.md

 ## Adding user accounts to ownCloud server

-To access ownCloud service, the user needs to have their user account which is created and managed by the admin group.
+To access ownCloud service, the user must have user account created and managed by the admin group.

 **Before you begin**